Overview

 A pop-up will appear where you can watch the latest replay of the event.
 Use the play, pause, rewind, adjust speed, and next replay options to explore replays where this step in your funnel took place.

 You can also watch replays from the Top Events view.
 Click on the replay icon in the Sample replays column to watch replays for a given event.
-You will have the option of watching replays of users who drop off or who convert.
+You’ll have the option of watching replays of users who drop off or who convert.

 Next Steps